Lezette/Lezette/README.md

 ## Hey!
 I'm Elizabeth

 I'm a curious individual and just a _tiny bit_ obsessed with frontend development and making the web accessible—no big deal!
 In my role as a Frontend Developer at [Workshop Orange](https://hello.workshoporange.co/), I contribute to delivering exceptional user experiences while ensuring high-quality and scalable solutions.
 My core areas of expertise include accessibility, scalability, and interactive design.
-Beyond tech I'm basically a plant-hoarding goblin plotting a mini jungle that will someday take over my living room.
+Beyond tech, I'm basically a plant-hoarding goblin plotting a mini jungle that will someday take over my living room.

 ### 👩🏾‍💻 About me